jundalisay/superb/content/en/research/sarkar/yogic-treatments/kidney-stones.md

-+++
+---
-title= "Natural Remedies for Kidney Stones"
+title: "Natural Remedies for Kidney Stones"
-#heading= "Natural Treatments and Herbal Remedies"
-description= "If the acid content of the blood becomes excessive or if the blood suffers from other poisonous contaminations, this upsets the heart, liver and kidneys.
-The harm may be so great that the heart becomes incapable even of exerting sufficient pressure to keep the blood circulating unobstructed through the blood vessels" image= "/photos/med/kidney.jpg" linkb= "/research/sarkar/yogic-treatments/infertility-male" linkbtext= "infertility-male" linkf= "/research/sarkar/yogic-treatments/leprosy" linkftext= "leprosy" icon = "/icons/yoga.jpg"
+description: "If the acid content of the blood becomes excessive or if the blood suffers from other poisonous contaminations, this upsets the heart, liver and kidneys.
+The harm may be so great that the heart becomes incapable even of exerting sufficient pressure to keep the blood circulating unobstructed through the blood vessels"
-+++
+image: "/photos/med/kidney.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms

 Difficulty in urinating, passing of urine drop by drop instead of in a flow, stoppage of urine, blood in urine, etc., are symptoms of kidney-stones.

 ## Causes